quantify-os/quantify-scheduler/docs/source/reference/qblox/Cluster (HardwareCompilationConfig).md

 }
 ```

-### Digital I/O
+### Digital channel

-The markers can be controlled by defining a digital I/O, and adding a `MarkerPulse` on this I/O.
+The markers can be controlled by defining a digital channel, and adding a `MarkerPulse` on this channel.
-A digital I/O is defined by adding a `"digital_output_n"` to the connectivity. `n` is the number of the digital output port.
+A digital channel is defined by adding a `"digital_output_n"` to the connectivity. `n` is the number of the digital output port.
-For a digital I/O only a port is required, no clocks or other parameters are needed.
+For a digital channel only a port is required, no clocks or other parameters are needed.

 ```{code-block} python
 ---